Demi Rose Shows Off Famous Curves In Plunging Dress On Instagram

 Demi Rose Mawby attended the 2019 Brit Awards on Wednesday in a gorgeous plunging dress.
 On the same day of the event, she took to her Instagram page to share a sexy snapshot of herself rocking the eye-popping gown that put her internet-famous curves on full display.

 In the photo in question, the 23-year-old model is featured on a bed as she dons the deep blue number that has a plunging neckline, which highlights Demi Rose’s busty figure.
-Her dress consists of a sheer blue fabric with a nude under layer, both of which reach down to her ankles.
+Her dress consists of a sheer blue fabric with a nude underlayer, both of which reach down to her ankles.
 According to the tag in her caption, the dress is courtesy of Miamor Boutique.

 The British beauty is seated on a bed as she leans to the side, holding her upper body on her arm.
 She is taking her other hand toward her face as she looks smilingly at the camera.

-The Birmingham native is wearing her brunette tresses in a sophisticated do consisting of a side sweep and down to the side over her right shoulder and onto her chest.
-Demi Rose is wearing brown shadow, black eyeliner and a generous layer of mascara on her eyes, giving her a deep gaze.
+The Birmingham native is wearing her brunette tresses in a sophisticated style consisting of a side sweep that runs down to the side over her right shoulder and onto her chest.
+Demi Rose is wearing brown shadow, black eyeliner, and a generous layer of mascara on her eyes, giving her a deep gaze.

 “VERY classy!
 Beautiful!” one user shared.